University of Oxford Logo Chaste logo University of OxfordDepartment of Computer Science - Home

 Chaste methodology

 Our development methodology includes many ideas that we have taken from the agile programming arena.
 Developers work together in pairs and produce new code in short iterative bursts with frequent planning and retrospective meetings.
 Development of any code is preceded by the creation of one or more test cases to thoroughly check that the code to be written meets our requirements.
-Ideally, core tests are included in our continuous test pack, which is run frequently and every time a check-in is performed.
+Ideally, core tests are included in our continuous test pack, which is run frequently - every time a check-in is performed.
 Test result summaries for every revision are automatically published to a web page.
 Longer tests are divided between the nightly and weekly test packs, depending on how long they take to complete.

 Developer functionality